$\kappa$-Minkowski as tangent space I: quantum partition of unity: Introduction

 \paragraph{} Quantum gravity is one of the fundamental question of theoretical physics aiming to properly characterise the behaviour of the gravitational interaction at ultra short distances and very high energy.
 Recent studies focusing on extreme astrophysical and cosmological events and exploring the deep quantum regime seem to provide a promising way toward possible observational tests.
 For a recent review, see \cite{Addazi_2022}.

 Various theories and approaches to this challenging question have been considered in the literature so far.
-From these often emerges a consensus that quantum gravity should lead at an effective regime to a quantum space-time.
+From these often emerges a consensus that quantum gravity should lead at an effective regime to a quantum spacetime.
 Such an object can be suitably described within the framework of noncommutative geometry.

-\paragraph{} This paper is the first of a serie aiming to construct a theory of gravity on quantum space-time in which the properties of this latter, which can be called "quantum base space", are rigidly linked to the properties of a quantum (analog of) a tangent space, assumed in the following to be the $\kappa$-Minkowski space.
+\paragraph{} This paper is the first of a series aiming to construct a theory of gravity on quantum spacetime in which the properties of this latter, which can be called "quantum base space", are rigidly linked to the properties of a quantum (analogue of) coordinate space, assumed in the following to be the $\kappa$-Minkowski space.
 This thus mimics in some sense the commutative situation.
-The idea underlying the construction can be viewed as an extension of the usual situation of commutative manifolds.
-Indeed, the Minkowski space $\mathbb{R}^{1,d}$ arises in $ TU_\alpha $, the tangent space of a local open set $U_\alpha$ of the full space-time manifold $\mathcal{M}$ through
+The idea underlying this construction can be viewed as an extension of the usual situation of commutative manifolds.
+Indeed, the Minkowski space $\Mink$ arises in coordinate charts $\varphi^\alpha: U_\alpha \to \Mink$, where $U_\alpha$ is a local open set of the full spacetime manifold $\mathcal{M}$.
+The charts allow to export properties from $\Mink$ to the manifold.
+In such a formalism, the tangent space of $U_\alpha$, noted $TU_\alpha$, can be shown to be trivial, that is